Zilliqa/zilliqa-developer/Mining.md

 * But there are `1909` PoW submissions, the shard difficulty level will increase by `0.125` for the next DS epoch.
 * But there are `2602` PoW submissions, the shard difficulty level will increase by `1` for the next DS epoch.
 * But there are `1711` PoW submissions, the shard difficulty level will decrease by `0.125` for the next DS epoch.
-* But there are `1018` PoW submissions, the shard difficulty level will increase by `1` for the next DS epoch.
+* But there are `1018` PoW submissions, the shard difficulty level will decrease by `1` for the next DS epoch.

 ### Reward Mechanism